-Reserve Grand Champion- rosette plus 30 points The Style Show activity is for 4-Hmembers enrolled in a
+Reserve Grand Champion- rosette plus 30 points

 The Style Show activity is for 4-Hmembers enrolled in a clothing, knitting, or crochet project.
 The Style Show showcases contestants in the Fashion Revue project and the Creative Consumers of Fashion activity.
 Participants will bring a personal data sheet form, style show commentary form and participate in interview judging.
 Forms are due on Fair Entry Day (Wednesday)